 Domain 5: paramedicine practice.

-Each domain comprises a list of statements that identify the scope of capabilities a registered paramedic must demonstrate for that domain.
+Each domain comprises a list of statements that identify the scope of capabilities a paramedic must demonstrate.

 A practitioner’s capability will expand and improve as they gain professional experience.
-Professional capability is a reflection of how a practitioner applies their professional judgement, decision-making skills and experiential knowledge to apply their scientific knowledge, practical skills and ability in any given situation.
+Professional capability reflects how a practitioner applies their professional judgement, decision-making skills and experiential knowledge to use their scientific knowledge, practical skills and ability in any given situation.

 This domain covers registered paramedics’ responsibility to be professional and ethical, and to practise with professional autonomy and accountability within the current medico-legal framework.
-It also addresses their responsibility for ensuring that patient/service user confidentiality and privacy is maintained at all times, while recognising the potential role as a patient/service user advocate.
+It also addresses their responsibility for ensuring that patient confidentiality and privacy is maintained at all times, while recognising the potential role as a patient advocate.

-Socio-cultural factors may include those related to cultural and linguistic diversity, age, gender, disability, socio-economic, geographic locations; and identifying as Aboriginal and/or Torres Strait Islander.
+Socio-cultural factors may include those related to cultural and linguistic diversity, age, gender, disability, socio-economic, geographic locations; and identifying as Aboriginal and Torres Strait Islander.

 Appropriate professional behaviour must include behaviour that:

-This domain covers registered paramedics’ responsibility to utilise appropriate, clear and effective communication.
-It also addresses their responsibility to ensure that they function effectively with other healthcare team members at all times.
+This domain covers paramedics’ responsibility to use appropriate, clear and effective communication.
+It also addresses their responsibility to ensure that they always function effectively with other healthcare team members.

 Communication needs may be influenced by English language skills, health literacy, age, health status, culture.